-The 2014 3D InCites Awards Judges represent each part of the 2.5D/3D IC ecosystem.
-This year’s panel has been expanded to include industry, academia, and R&D, as well as experts in design, test, processes, and manufacturing.
+The 2015 3D InCites Awards Judges represent each part of the 2.5D/3D IC ecosystem.
+This year’s panel includes industry, academia, market research, and R&D, as well as experts in design, test, processes, and manufacturing.

 Yann Guillou, Business Development Manager, SEMI Europe Grenoble Office